-In July 1997 the Government introduced legislation, known as Party Wall, etc. Act 1996 across the whole of England & Wales to protect neighbors’ rights and to ensure a legal framework is in a place where building works may affect the adjoining properties.
+In July 1997 the Government introduced legislation, known as Party Wall etc. Act 1996 across the whole of England & Wales to protect neighbours’ rights and to ensure a legal framework is in place where building works may affect the adjoining properties.
 The Act enables buildings works whilst protecting the adjoining owners and occupiers.

 In simple, Notices are how Building Owners inform, in writing, their neighbours who may be affected by the building works they are looking to carry out.